You're Scared Cuz You had Helicopter Parents, But Horror can Help

 The world has been a scary place for a lot of people lately.

-Not one of us was completely spared from 2020.
+Not one of us were completely spared from 2020.
 Even I can admit that come March, I was fearing the end.
 Everyone was going to get sick and die, the stores would run out of food, the majority government party was going to initiate a coup and turn Canada into a dictatorship.
 And my kids were NEVER going back to school!

 I went a little insane.
 I know.
 But I think we all did.